What is Omega-3?

 -

-Algal oil (DHA only, suitable for vegans)
+Algal oil (typically DHA-focused and suitable for vegans)

 What’s the Best Form of Omega-3 For Hikers?